Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 ***Language Code:*** here you can indicate the language to apply to this subtest.
-This refers to the system text that appears on the tablets (e.g. buttons like “Help”, “Next”, “Start” and “Stop”).
+This refers to the system text that appears on the tablets (e.g. buttons like "Help", "Next", "Start" and "Stop").
 When left blank, the subtest’s system text will appear in English.
 At present, only French is an option for subtest system text language.
 To apply French to a subtest, enter ‘fr’ into the language code field.